Hamburger

 • Community designs (registered through the EU Intellectual Property Office)

 In Poland, a person seeking protection of his or her design does not have to register the design through any office.
-This person may benefit from an unregistered community design right that lasts for three years from the date on which the design was first made available to the public within the community.
+This person may benefit from an unregistered community design right that lasts for 3 years from the date on which the design was first made available to the public within the community.
 Furthermore, an industrial design may be protected as a copyrighted work under the rules established in the Act on Copyrights and Related Rights (provided it meets the requirements described in the definition of a work).
 Additionally, the appearance of a product may be protected under unfair competition law (Act on Combating Unfair Competition) against its copying by industrial means, if such copying causes the likelihood of confusion.

 The right of registration to an industrial design gives its owner the exclusive right to use the design in a commercial and professional way in Poland (or in the EU, in the case of registered community designs).
-The holder of the right to a registered industrial design may prohibit any third party from manufacturing, using, offering, marketing or importing and exporting and stocking for these purposes, products whose appearance does not produce on the informed user a different overall impression.
+The holder of the right to a registered industrial design may prohibit any 3rd party from manufacturing, using, offering, marketing or importing and exporting and stocking for these purposes, products whose appearance does not produce on the informed user a different overall impression.

 Portugal